As the fight over this Greensboro parcel gets more fierce, the plot only thickens

 The weariness is starting to show.

 Francine has tried separating her home life from school, where there are band practices and sports.
 Filling out college applications.
-The challenges being in the International Bauccalareat honors program.
+The challenges being in the International Baccalaureate honors program.

 One day at cross country practice, it all came out.